 Imagine you work in a different country away from your host country.
 You may be there temporarily for a business assignment or you have set shop in the country and intend to move there on a permanent basis.
-The world is becoming a global economy with interconnected commerce and large pool of human resource.
+The world is becoming a global economy with interconnected commerce and large pool of human resource, and not everyone can afford a premium service like that from Kwintessential translation.
 This situation has led to an increase in companies and organizations needing the skills of translators to deal with this global audience.
 You for one may find yourself thinking along the same lines due to the communication problems you experience.
 It is therefore surprising to many businessmen that they do not need the services of a translation company.
 Instead, they are a few tips you can employ to assist communication with employees, customers and suppliers.

 When you are conversing with staff and customers try not to interrupt them even when they are not clear.
 Wait for them to finish with their explanation, then ask for clarification in the case you did not get the message.
 If you interrupt them, they will feel their input is not that important to you.
 A Customer will think he/she is wasting your time and more often than take offense.
 If you persist to interrupt, then do them the courtesy of apologizing, then making your point.

 Be a good listener instead of showing exasperation any time you don’t understand something.
 Avoid giving the impression that you have given up trying to follow the conversation and you cannot wait for it to be over.
 Try and give indications that you are getting the gist of what is being said by nodding your head.
 You can try paraphrase the parts you do not understand so he can repeat them.
 If it’s in good nature, he will be so obliged to expound.
 Now that’s something you won’t need a premium services for.